tealpartners/viren.api/README.md

 ## Examples

-## Authentication
+## Authorization
-All communication with the Viren Execution API require a HTTP Authentication header that contains a valid access_token.
+All communication with the Viren Execution API requires a HTTP Authentication header that contains a valid bearer token.

 ```
-Authentication: Bearer <access_token>
+Authorization: Bearer <token>
 ```

-Send a request to the oauth endpoint to get a new access_token.
+Send a request to the oauth endpoint to get a new token.

 ```
 POST https://login.viren.be/oauth/token